davidmchapman/3DContainerPacking/README.md

 ## Usage

-Include the ContainerPacking project in your solution.
-Create a new instance of the algorithm to use for packing (currently EB-AFIT only), either directly or by using one of the algorithm type IDs included in the AlgorithType enum:

-    IPackingAlgorithm algorithm = PackingService.GetPackingAlgorithmFromTypeID((int)AlgorithmType.EB_AFIT);
+Start by including the ContainerPacking project in your solution.

 Create a Container object, which describes the dimensions of the container: